Editor plugins

 > tok0: rewrite selection.
 The block is replaced in place with the compressed version.
 Useful for keeping fixture files small. - Preview rule.
 Run

-The plugin is a thin wrapper over the local tok0 binary — it shells out to tok0 rewrite --tool openclaw and pipes content through.
+The plugin is a thin wrapper over the local tok0 binary.
+It shells out to tok0 rewrite --tool openclaw and pipes content through.
 No model API calls, no network.

 VS Code

-There is no first-party VS Code extension yet.
+No first-party VS Code extension yet.
 Two reasons:

-tok0intasks.json:{ "label": "build (compressed)", "type": "shell", "command": "tok0 cargo build" } - The headline use case (agent-side rewriting) is covered by tok0’s existing bridge to Cursor — which is built on VS Code.
+tok0intasks.json:{ "label": "build (compressed)", "type": "shell", "command": "tok0 cargo build" } - The headline use case (agent-side rewriting) is already covered for VS Code users by tok0’s Cursor bridge, since Cursor is a VS Code fork.

 If you want a VS Code extension, the OpenClaw plugin source is permissively licensed and would port in a few hundred lines.